kylefmohr/pysky/README.md

 Out[8]: 725
 ```

 The first call is made without pagination, which means only one call will be made to the endpoint.
-The page size is 100 and not configurable, so at most 100 objects will be returned in response.logs.
+The page size is 100 and not configurable, so at most 100 objects will be returned in `response.logs`.

 The second call invokes the default pagination behavior, so it makes repeated calls until the API signals the end of the data set.